lgbtq-technology/lgbtq-technology.github.io/index.md

 	</div>
 	<div class="medium-6 columns">
 		<h2>Who&rsquo;s invited?</h2>
 		<p>Anybody who identifies as lesbian, gay, bisexual, trans, queer, and those questioning whether they fit into those or any of the many other sub-genres of people who are not generally considered both &ldquo;straight&rdquo; and cis.
-Friends and allies: we appreciate your support, but this space is for us.</p>
+Friends and allies: we appreciate your support, but this space is for us. <b>Recruiters</b> please take note of <a href="/recruiters.html">this policy</a>.</p>
 	</div>
 	<div class="medium-6 columns">
 		<h2>I want to bring a friend!</h2>